 • More countries allow “dual” citizenship, blurring of single “citizenship” concept

-• Relaxation of military conscription
+• Relaxation of conscription

 According to MACMIDE research, By 2020, however, 76 percent of countries maintain a more tolerant approach towards dual citizenship and allow citizens to voluntarily acquire the citizenship of another country, without automatic repercussions for the citizenship of origin.
 Asia is lagging behind with only 65% of dual nationality acceptance, lower than the world’s average of 75%.

-Legalizing dual nationality laws is also important for many nations as it provides the basic legal foundation for citizenship by investment programs.
+The most common forms of acquiring dual nationality is through marriage, adoption, naturalisation, birth, and based on ethnicity or religion Legalizing dual nationality laws is also important for many nations as it provides the basic legal foundation for citizenship by investment programs.
 It also opens up a billion dollar market for citizenship and residence planning, as highly populated countries are major markets with wealth growing faster than ever.
-Population fuels demand.
+Japan and Singapore, which have the most powerful passports in the world, still deny dual citizen rights to their citizens.
+If a country forbids dual nationality, then that means you are trapped in one country, preventing you from exploring opportunities abroad..

 Dual Citizenship 2020